samkirton/cake-android-client/README.txt

+## Third parties libraries I would have used:
+- RxJava2 / RxAndroid2
+- Facebook Fresco
+##

 Coding Test (fictitious)

 ***
 NOTE: PLEASE DO NOT USE THIRD PARTY LIBRARIES.
 However, feel free to state which third party libraries you might have used.
 ***

 Attached you’ll find the code for a simple mobile app to browse cakes.
 The developer who wrote this code was a summer intern and unfortunately did not manage to finish the project.
 The project compiles but the app crashes as soon as it runs.